nijaru/nijaru.github.io/about.md

 title: About
 ---

-I am a software developer from California interested in web development, containers, security, and networking.
-I use Go and Python to get things done™.
-I know Ruby, Javascript, and C++ as well.
+I am a software developer from California interested in web development, containers, networking, and security.
+I have used Go, Python, Ruby, Javascript, C, and C++.
 I am also learning Rust and Clojure.
-I use MacOS on my laptop and hackintosh along with Debian and Ubuntu at home and on servers.
-I have some experience with Fedora, Container Linux, Alpine Linux, and VyOS.

-My current projects include using go for networking, working with Linux, and contributing to open source.
-I have been learning about Kubernetes and security as well.
+I use MacOS on a hackintosh along with Debian and Solus.
+I use Linux for development and typically use Ubuntu on servers.
+I have some experience with Fedora, Container Linux, Alpine Linux, and VyOS as well.
+My current projects include using Go for web and networking, learning Rust, and diving into Linux internals.

+(I currently use vim, but I am slowly repenting from my ways and learning emacs) ;)

 Outside of code, I like music production, photography, and hiking.